-The main players in this battle seem to be the city and the hotel industry against Airbnb.
-However, ordinary New Yorkers are also taking sides.
-They either blame Airbnb for driving up rents and destroying neighborhoods or they are in favor of the company due to the additional source of income.
+The main players in this battle seem to be the city and the hotel industry versus Airbnb.
+However, ordinary New Yorkers are also taking sides, either blaming Airbnb for driving up rents and destroying neighborhoods or in favor of the company as an additional source of income.

-So exactly how would a ban on Airbnb affect NYC?
-Here is the current status of the Airbnb NYC ban proposal and what it means for hosts.
+So exactly how would greater restrictions on permitted Airbnb short-term rentals affect NYC?
+Here is the current status of the Airbnb versus NYC battle and what it means for hosts.

-A Brief History of the NYC Airbnb Ban
+A Brief History of the NYC Airbnb Rules

 In 2010, Krueger and State Assemblyman Richard Gottfried presented a bill that was designed to make it illegal to sublet multiple-unit dwellings for less than 30 days.
 The bill, which was later signed into law as the Illegal Hotel Law, made a large number of Airbnb listings illegal.

-Despite the name, Krueger contends that law bill was not done in discussions with the hotel industry and the majority of the law's provisions had actually predated Airbnb's existence.
+Despite the name of the law, Krueger contends that the law was not done in collusion with the hotel industry and the majority of the law's provisions had actually predated Airbnb's existence.

 Hotel Industry Versus Airbnb

-However, Airbnb spokesman Peter Schottenfels claims that the hotel industry is actually using private investigators to conduct sting operations in order to bust Airbnb hosts who continue to operate on Airbnb.
+However, Airbnb spokesman Peter Schottenfels claims that the hotel industry is actually using private investigators to conduct sting operations in order to bust Airbnb hosts who continue to advertise illegal short-term rentals, namely apartments and rooms, on Airbnb.
 The responsible organization, known as Share Better, is a partnership between hotel union and industry leaders that was designed to expose illegal Airbnb activity.

 Share Better is funded by the Hotel Association of New York City and the New York Hotel and Motel Trades Council.
 In the past year, group said that it would spend more than $1 million to uncover Airbnb listings faster by conducting monthly stings.